Can I Install Vinyl Decking On My Elevated Deck Myself?March 1, 2021

 No matter if your deck already has a drainage system installed, you need to waterproof its surface.
 Using OnDek Vinyl Worx coverings, you can protect your deck from mold, rust, and other kinds of water damage that drainage systems don’t account for.

 Relatively easy to install and a breeze to maintain, our vinyl decking products will prolong the life of your deck for years to come.
-Get your free OnDek Design Kit by contacting [email protected] today!
+Get your free OnDek Design Kit by completing our design kit request!